What is pelvic floor pain, and is it normal?

 Essentially, the pelvic floor exists to keep everything in our pelvis contained and supported.

-We often hear about the pelvic floor in relation to how weak or strong it is: things like childbirth, constipation, some medical conditions, and even just the process of ageing can weaken the pelvic floor, making it more difficult for it to do its job.
+When we hear about the pelvic floor, it's usually about how weak or strong it is.
+Things like childbirth, constipation, some medical conditions, and even just the process of ageing can weaken the pelvic floor, making it more difficult for it to do its job.

 But one thing we don't often discuss is pelvic floor pain.

-Most of us have probably experienced pelvic floor pain at least once or twice in our lives—but what exactly is it?
+Most of us have probably experienced it at least once or twice in our lives — but what exactly is it?
 What causes it?
-And more importantly, what can stop it?
+And more importantly, how can you stop it?
+Let's dive into it.

 What causes pelvic floor pain?